gar2000b/discovery-workbench/README.md

 Loading an existing workspace is as simple as clicking **'Load'**, enter the path to your workspace e.g: C:\work\my-workspaces\social-insurance-workflow-service and click open.

 ![alt text](https://raw.githubusercontent.com/gar2000b/discovery-workbench/master/images/open-dialog.png "Open Social Insurance Workflow Service")

+## Provisioning Instructions

+Currently, the provisioning functionality under development, so the following instructions are for manually provisioning your infrastructure:

+1. Once you have opened up a workspace, the first thing to do is to click on 'Instructions' to see how to install and configure any pre-requisites required for your project.
+It should contain information like installing Elastsearch and setting environment variables.
+2. Once you have gone through the instructions, shutdown restart the workbench and open the project back up - this is so that it picks up on any env vars you may have set.
+Env vars will be getting overridden with internal config vars soon, then you will not have to do this in future.
+3. You should now be good to run and spin up all your services.

 ## Notes and other stuff...